-Reuben Johnson is a versatile pianist from Brisbane, Australia.
-A first-year musician at the Australian National Academy of Music (ANAM) training with Timothy Young in 2022, Reuben graduated from the Queensland Conservatorium Griffith University in 2021 with a Bachelor of Music under the tutelage Oleg Stepanov.
-A keen soloist and chamber musician, Reuben has a particular love of the music of JS Bach.
-Throughout the last several years, Reuben has also received lessons and masterclasses from pianists such as Natasha Vlassenko (Russia/Australia), Daniel de Borah (Australia), Peter Hill (UK), Gil Garburg (Israel/Germany), Alexander Strukov (Russia) and Konstantin Shamray (Russia/Australia), Jayson Gilham (Australia/UK) and Paavali Jumppanen (Finland/Australia).
+In 2021, Reuben graduated from the Queensland Conservatorium Griffith University with a Bachelor of Music, under the tutelage of Oleg Stepanov.
+Throughout the last several years, Reuben has also received lessons and masterclasses from pianists such as Natasha Vlassenko (Russia/Australia), Daniel de Borah (Australia), Peter Hill (UK), Gil Garburg (Israel/Germany), Alexander Strukov (Russia), Konstantin Shamray (Russia/Australia), Jayson Gilham (Australia/UK) and Paavali Jumppanen (Finland/Australia).

 Photo credit Pia Johnson